 Please visit the E3S REU website for further details.

-The Center for Materials Science and Engineering collaborates with the Materials Processing Center to offer a nine-week summer research internship program.
-The objective of the program is to provide undergraduates with an opportunity to immerse themselves in exciting materials research as part of a team of graduate students and postdoctoral associates under the leadership of CMSE/MPC faculty.
+The Materials Science and Engineering Center collaborates with the Materials Processing Center to offer a nine-week summer research internship program.
+The objective of the program is to provide undergraduates with an opportunity to immerse themselves in exciting materials research as part of a team of graduate students and postdoctoral associates under the leadership of MSREC faculty.

-Please visit the CMSE/MPC-REU website for further details.
+Please visit the MSREC website for further details.

 Harvard-MIT Health Sciences and Technology Summer Institute in Biomedical Optics